hcliedtke/RforBiologists/rmarkdown/Course outline.md

 * How do I use it?
     - console vs. IDE
 * What are the basic building blocks?
-    - the R syntex (running code on single lines. spaces, comas, brackets, $, case sensitive)
+    - the R syntax (running code on single lines. spaces, comas, brackets, $, case sensitive)
     - Objects (Vectors!!, lists (many vectors) , matrix (a table of vectors) and many more)
     - Types of vectors (i.e. what can you store in a vector?) (character, numeric [integer, double], factor, logical, complex (e.g. a fucntion) )
         - ways to make sequences (1:10, seq(1:10), sample(n=10))